laminlabs/lamin-docs/docs/api.md

 # APIs

-Use the left sidbar to browse core APIs and modules.
+Use the left sidebar to browse core APIs and modules.

 ```{toctree}
 :maxdepth: 1